Chart Color Schemes

 Pittsworth is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Pittsworth's population is estimated at around 3,341, reflecting an increase of 41 people since the 2021 Census which reported a population of 3,300.
-This change is inferred from AreaSearch's estimation of the resident population at 3,317 following examination of the latest ERP data release by the ABS in June 2024 and an additional 50 validated new addresses since the Census date.
-This level of population equates to a density ratio of 56 persons per square kilometer.
-Over the past decade, Pittsworth has demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 40.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on ABS population updates and AreaSearch validation, Pittsworth's estimated population as of November 2025 is around 3451.
+This reflects a 151 person increase since the 2021 Census, which reported 3300 people.
+The change is inferred from AreaSearch's estimate of 3366 residents in June 2024, based on latest ERP data release by ABS, and an additional 50 validated new addresses since the Census date.
+This population level equates to a density ratio of 58 persons per square kilometer.
+Over the past decade, Pittsworth has shown resilient growth with a compound annual growth rate of 0.6%, outpacing its SA3 area.
+Primary drivers for population growth were interstate migration contributing approximately 40% of overall gains.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for each age cohort in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the suburb expected to increase by 55 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Looking ahead, lower quartile growth is anticipated for Australia's non-metropolitan areas.
+The Pittsworth statistical area (Lv2) is expected to increase by 55 persons to 2041, reflecting a reduction of 0.2% over the 17 years.

 Frequently Asked Questions - Population